-And maybe deniers is too strong a term, but there are a lot of people in senior positions in business who would rather digital didn’t exist.
-Because, they didn’t grow up with it, don’t really understand it, and feel defensive when it tramples over their ingrained view of the world.
+And maybe deniers is too strong a term.
+But there are lots of senior business leaders who’d rather digital didn’t exist.
+They didn’t grow up with it.
+They don’t understand it.
+And they feel defensive when it tramples over their view of the world.

-This group are not exclusively age-based.
-There are loads of silver surfers out there for example.
-But, there is a certain type of person who reaches a certain age and finds that their view of the world has become quite fixed.
-They become close-minded.
+But, there’s a certain type of person who reaches a certain age and their view of the world becomes fixed.
+They’re close-minded to new ideas.

-The things that got them to where they are in life didn’t include digital.
-So, they don’t see any benefit to learning new ways of doing things through digital.
+The things which got them to where they are in life didn’t include digital.
+So, they don’t see any benefit in learning how to use digital.

-We’ve met many people in senior positions in companies who fit this description.
+We know quite a few senior business types who fit this description.
 You’d be surprised.
 These leadership seat warmers are trying to see out the end of their careers to retirement.
 They don’t have the inclination or energy to learn something new at this time of their life.
 At a push, they might go on LinkedIn because they can see the value of it for their profile, career and networking.

 It's not just marketing

-These are quite marketing-specific examples.
-But, you’ll find them in all sorts of functions in the business.
+These are marketing-specific examples.
+But, you’ll find them in all functions of the business.

 We remember having to explain to one CEO what Snapchat was.
 Another time, we had to show a CFO how to find the app store on his phone, because he’d never used it.
-And one CMO, we remember having to explain why it would take time, money and effort to get his brand at the top of the search rankings in his category.
+And one CMO, we had to explain why it would take time, money and effort to get his brand to the top of the search rankings in his category.

-We even had one senior R&D leader tell us she doesn’t bother having the internet at home, because she doesn’t feel like she needs it.
+We even had one senior R&D leader tell us she doesn’t bother having the internet at home as she didn’t feel she needed it.

-So, if digital evangelists harm the cause because they are too devoted, and digital deniers harm the cause because they ignore it, who do you actually need to make sure digital does what it needs to for your business?
+Digital evangelists harm the digital cause because they’re too devoted.
+And digital deniers harm it because they reject it.
+So, who makes sure digital does what it needs to do for your business?

-Someone, who understands core marketing skills like market research and brand identity.
-But who is then able to write marketing plans that build the customer experience and cover key steps in the journey like digital media, websites and e-Commerce.
+Someone who understands core marketing skills like market research and brand identity.
+But who’s then able to write marketing plans that build the customer experience and cover key steps in the customer journey like digital media, websites and e-Commerce.

 And with all this, they also understand business and how it works.
-They can turn all these skills into activities that drive sales growth.
-They’re sometimes referred to as T-shaped profiles, who have wide knowledge across many areas, and deep knowledge of one specific area.
+They turn all these skills into activities which drive sales growth.
+They’re sometimes called T-shaped profiles.
+People who have wide knowledge across many areas, and deep knowledge of one specific area.

-But to us, they are digital decathletes.
+But to us, they’re digital decathletes.
 Because the combination of all their skills is what drives them and makes them valuable.
 They’re the ones you want to find and nurture if you want to grow your business through digital marketing.